- Business & Development

 About the Project:

-The McMenemy Street Improvement project is a full reconstruction project proposed to be constructed in 2022.
+The McMenemy Street Improvement project is a full reconstruction project that began construction in 2022.
 The project includes many improvements to McMememy Street including a full removal of the existing street and underlying base.
 The new roadway will consist of two new pavement layers, an aggregate base layer, and a free-draining sub-base layer, along with the installation of concrete curb and gutter.
 Utility improvements include the removal and replacement of the cast iron water main system, the expansion of the storm sewer system, and repairs to the existing sanitary sewer system.
 An 8-foot wide multi-use porous asphalt trail is proposed along the east-side of McMenemy street to connect the area to the larger trail systems along County Road B to the north and Wheelock Parkway to the south.